The Different Types of Sails On A Sailboat: An Easy Guide

 Let us talk some more about sails.
 The goal is to go sailing, right?

-Identifying the different parts of the sails is crucial to understand which lines go where.
+Identifying the different parts of the sails is crucial to understanding which lines go where.

 Head